This morning is not Monday.

 The city outside continued its frantic race.
 But as the five aligned, the rush ceased to be a disturbance.
 It passed through him like wind through a screen door.
 The morning wasn’t a distraction; it was a calibration.
 The Fight of Fives ended not in conquest, but in coherence.

-When the Take Five completed and Sakshi in Silence witnessed the beats of Palani Subramaniam Pillai who helped Joe Morello understand timing of beats using hands in the mrudangam during their visit to Chennai in 1958.
+When the Take Five completed and Sakshi in Silence witnessed the beats of Palani Subramaniam Pillai who practiced with Joe Morello together understand timing of beats using hands in the mridangam during their visit to Chennai in 1958.

 Leave a comment